 Exterior: There is a private parking space one car.
 There is a large shared garden to the front of the property and access to a large field to exercise your dogs.
 There is garden furniture and a barbecue.
 There is an outhouse with storage for coats and boots and wash down facilities for your dog.

 There are electric on demand radiators throughout.
 There is also a wood burning stove.
 The kitchen has a range of cupboards & work tops.
 There is an electric oven and hob, toaster, kettle and under counter fridge.
 Please note there is NO microwave, dishwasher or washing machine.
 The sitting room has a digital TV & DVD player.

 Electricity, heating, bed linen and towels are included but you will need to provide your own beach towels.
 There is parking available for 1 cars in the space provided.
 Regrettably there is no smoking.
 A maximum of 2 well behaved dogs may stay in the barn at a small additional price of £30 per dog per week, but dogs may not be left unattended in the property.
-There is a cot and high chair available on request.

 General Booking Information

 £100 pre-authorised to your credit or debit card as a security deposit is required.

 Any day arrivals accepted between November and Easter.